mcdonaldduncan/DataDesignFinalFA22/README.md

 # Pokemon Sidecar

-### Due to the multiple components in the project I have separated them out and provided links here.
+### Due to the multi-component nature of the project I have separated them out and provided links here.

 ## [Pokemon Import](https://github.com/mcdonaldduncan/PokemonImport)